Uzuncaburç

 Uzuncaburç is a neighbourhood in the municipality and district of Silifke, Mersin Province, Turkey.
 Its population is 878 (2022).
 Before the 2013 reorganisation, it was a town (belde).

 Geography

-Uzuncaburç is in the rural area of Silifke district.
+Uzuncaburç is in the rural area of the Silifke district.
 It is located in the valleys of Toros Mountains at the north of Silifke with an altitude of 1200 m.
 The highway distance to Silifke is 30 km and to Mersin is 111 km.